umairshah14/Group-Project/README.md

 ## Usage

-To use and try out this project, first clone the repository from GitHub with the following link: //ENTER LINK HERE// and then open a local server to view
+To use and try out this project, first clone the repository from GitHub with the following link: https://github.com/umairshah14/Premier-League-Info.git and then open a local server to view

 OR

-visit the live deployed application at: //ENTER LINK HERE//
+visit the live deployed application at: https://umairshah14.github.io/Premier-League-Info/

 # Contributions
 Barry Hardacre, Adam Seville, Umair Shah, Zeynep Bayazitoglu and Bilgin Celiktas